 Includes barometer, compass, and thermometer setting

 Japanese quartz movement works with solar battery

 - Weight12 ounces

 Casio threw their super tough solar battery into Pro Trek Black Analog/Digital Sport Watch, too, giving it a proper anointment into the rest of their altimeter watch family.
-You get a blend of digital and analog display here, running off of quartz movement.
+You get a blend of the digital and analog displays here, running off of quartz movement.
 It’s to offset the battery consumption, but damn does it look good.
 We were initially grabbed by the black-and-green design with white markings, giving this a unique look, and of course, the Casio brand name attached to it.

 Everything on the exterior is resin: the case, bezel, and even the band.
 It’s all locking in a scratch-resistant mineral dial window, built to withstand all the crud that nature’s sure to toss your way at one point in time or another.
 If you’re still not sure what makes a true altimeter watch tick, keep reading on down to our comprehensive guide: everything you need to know about altitude sickness, detection, and just how on Earth these things actually work.